NguyenCanhThanh/Text-To-Speech/README.md

 ```

 where:
-* <input text>: string text you want to read
+* .<input text>: string text you want to read
-* <output mp3 file>: name of file mp3, where the output file is saved
+* .<output mp3 file>: name of file mp3, where the output file is saved

 ```